|I am deciphering a coded advertisement|

 There are 12 different lighting apparatuses shown here; in the photos below, you'll get a close up of each one....and of a few not shown here.

-Let's begin by showing what just may be the earliest style of "oil" lighting, the betty lamp, which has been around in some form or another for hundreds of years, easily in the early part of America's colonial times:
+Let's begin by showing a very early style of "oil" lighting, the betty lamp, which has been around in some form or another for hundreds of years.

 Let's check out some wall sconces I have that are based on, but not necessarily replicated from, those found in the colonial period.